kubeflow/website/content/en/docs/components/pipelines/v2/data-types/artifacts.md

 * To enable [type checking][type-checking] of pipelines that create ML artifacts
 * To make the contents of some artifact types easily observable via special UI rendering

-The following `training_component` demonstrates standard usage of both input and output artifacts:
+The following `training_component` demonstrates usage of both input and output artifacts using the [traditional artifact syntax][traditional-artifact-syntax]:

 ```python
 from kfp.dsl import Input, Output, Dataset, Model